Benefits of Heat, Ice, Electrical Stimulation and Ultrasound During Rehab

 Cold or ice therapy helps reduce inflammation and blood flow, usually during what’s termed the acute phase.
 It can be instrumental in preventing swelling of the injured muscle or joint, usually following rigorous exercise.

 The decision to use any one of these therapies is with an expert therapist.
-A therapist will know exactly what combination of treatments is needed to deliver the best results.
+A Physical therapist will know exactly what combination of treatments is needed to deliver the best results.
 That’s why if you have a physical issue like torn tendon, strained muscles, etc., feel free to consult with us today.
 Call us today to find out more.